 sparse state option.
 The sparse state option, when utilized in State NAEP, is designed to reduce the school sample size in states (jurisdictions) whose expected school sample size is substantially larger than that of most states (defined by a cutoff value: 120 for example in State NAEP 2002).
 These over-large school sample sizes occur at a particular grade level when a jurisdiction has many schools with small enrollments at that grade.
 The option is extended to jurisdictions for grades in which the expected sample size exceeds the designated cutoff value.
 If the jurisdiction chooses to exercise this option, the target sample size of students is reduced to bring the school sample size down to the cutoff level.

 special mathematics assessment.
-In 2013, representative samples of students in Puerto Rico at grades 4 and 8 participated in a special version of the NAEP mathematics assessment.
-In both 2011 and 2013, the regular operational sections of the mathematics assessment were augmented with special sections of mathematics questions to better measure — both more precisely and reliably — the full range of mathematical abilities.
+Starting in 2011, representative samples of students in Puerto Rico at grades 4 and 8 participated in a special version of the NAEP mathematics assessment.
+The regular operational sections of the mathematics assessment were augmented with special sections of mathematics questions to better measure — both more precisely and reliably — the full range of mathematical abilities.
 These sections were administered in both Puerto Rico and the United States.
-The special sections allowed the results for Puerto Rico to be placed on the NAEP scale with relatively small margins of error, and permitted meaningful comparisons with achievement in the mainland United States, as well as across the two years.
+The special sections allowed the results for Puerto Rico to be placed on the NAEP scale with relatively small margins of error, and permitted meaningful comparisons with achievement in the mainland United States, as well as across years.
 Fourth- and eighth-grade students in Puerto Rico also participated in NAEP mathematics assessments in 2003, 2005, and 2007.
-Because of issues such as relatively large portions of omitted responses and incorrect responses, results from these earlier assessments cannot be compared to 2011 and 2013.
+Because of issues such as relatively large portions of omitted responses and incorrect responses, results from these earlier assessments cannot be compared to 2011 and later.

 spiral cycle.
 One systematic ordering of all the booklets in the spiral.